RAF Raydon: RAF Fighter Command use

 After the Americans left, Raydon was transferred back to RAF Fighter Command on 20 December 1945.
 The airfield remained under RAF control but was not used for any flying units.
 In 1952, a small part of the airfield was sold for agricultural use, and the station was closed on 8 August 1958.

 During 1960/62 the Air Ministry sold the remaining airfield parts of RAF Raydon to agricultural interests, retaining most of the technical site for storage of emergency vehicles by the Home Office.
 They were given up and sold in the 1980s.

 Current use

 Raydon is one of the more complete Second World War USAAF airfield (bases) in East Anglia that was not also used by the United States Air Force during the Cold War.
 After the end of military control, Raydon was converted into Notley Industrial Park.
 The buildings that remain are largely unaltered in appearance, including the old technical site.
 Two T-2 hangars are in very good condition, one used by a farmer and the other used for car storage.

 Some of the taxiways and part of the main runway are still intact.
 The rifle butts are also extant, although heavily overgrown with foliage.
-Unfortunately the control tower and many concrete sections of the airfield were removed in the 1960s, being used to construct the A12 highway.
+Unfortunately the control tower and many concrete sections of the airfield were removed in the 1960s, being used to construct the A12 road.

-Raydon has been the scene of some reported paranormal incidents, one being the sighting of an American MP with his dog, still patrolling the airfield.